GTFreeFlyer/DCS_WWII_Carrier_Recovery/README.md

 Well, that's true, but I know people like to tweak some things on their own, so I made it possile to adjust a few things.
 This step is completely optional.
 I recommend skipping this entirely and just using the default values so that the behavior of the script matches the documentation.
 If you still feel the need to change things later on after you get used to the script, go ahead.

-7. Create a 1.5th (is that a real number?) trigger:
+8. Create a 1.5th (is that a real number?) trigger:
-(This must get loaded before the 2nd trigger above, i.e. before the lua script loads)
+(This must get loaded before the 2nd trigger above (step 5), i.e. before the lua script loads)
 TYPE: ONCE, NAME: WWII Carrier Recovery Settings
 CONDITIONS: TIME MORE, 4 seconds  (this must load after MIST, and before the main script)
 ACTIONS: DO SCRIPT - Then copy/paste the lines below into the text box, and adjust values as desired.
 Make sure each parameter begins on a new line.
 What you see below are the default, and suggested values.
 You can pick and choose which lines you want to copy, and they do not have to be in the same order as below.
 Each line below will override the default value in the script.
 In other words, if you like the default values shown below, there's no need to copy the line of code into your settings.